Gyeeta/gyeeta/README.md

 ## Install Options for Gyeeta components

+Gyeeta is a self-hosted Observability product.
 Gyeeta components can be installed using any of the following methods :

 - Bash Script based Installation and Configuration (Easiest install option)
 - Kubernetes Helm Chart